-Her father’s assistant collected the pages of the diary.
+Her father’s assistant collected the pages of .
 She gave them to Otto Frank after the war was over.
 He had it published in 1947 and it has since been translated into 60 languages.

 The book has been banned in Lebanon for depicting Jews positively.
 A mother in Northville, Michigan tried to have the book banned from her daughter’s school a few years ago because of a passage in the newest edition that has Anne talking about her body.

 A section of was set as summer reading for my undergrad degree and I was the only person in my seminar group who read the whole book, beyond the text that was set.
 At the time I was amazed that people would start a book and not finish it.
 Today, I do the same.
 Now I feel that life is too short to read books like Ulysses, but back in my student days I had a lot more curiosity and time.